syncfusion/smart-ai-samples/blazor/README.md

 By integrating the capabilities of AI, the `SfSmartPasteButton` goes beyond simple data insertion.
 It ensures that pasted content is contextually relevant and is ideal for applications where users frequently copy and paste data.

-For more insights, refer to the [documentation](SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md).
+For more insights, refer [here](SyncfusionAISamples/Components/Pages/SmartPaste/Readme.md).

 ### Smart TextArea